tvanantwerp/tomvanantwerp.com/packages/eleventy/src/essays/potato-diet.md

 ---
-title: "I Ate Nothing but Potatoes"
+title: "I Ate Nothing but Potatoes for a Week"
 description: "After reading about people losing weight on an all-potato—the exact opposite of the keto diet I knew and loved—I wanted to try it myself."
 date: 2022-07-17
 emoji: 🥔